bisnuray/SmartVCPlayer/README.md

 </p>

 <p align="center">
-  <em>VCPlayer bot streams videos & audio in Telegram voice chats for both groups and channels, supporting live streams, YouTube videos, Telegram media, scheduling, recording, and more.</em>
+  <em>VCPlayer bot: Streams videos & audio in Telegram voice chats for both groups and channels.
+It supports live streams, YouTube videos, and Telegram media.
+It also supports scheduling streams, recording, and more.</em>
 </p>

 ---